datacarpentry/sql-ecology-lesson/episodes/02-sql-aggregation.md

     SELECT COUNT(*)
     FROM summer_2000;

 We'll see that they don't add up to the total!
 That's because SQL doesn't automatically include NULL values in a negative conditional statement.
-So if we are quering "not x", then SQL divides our data into three categories: 'x', 'not NULL, not x' and NULL and returns the 'not NULL, not x' group.
+So if we are quering "not x", then SQL divides our data into three categories: 'x', 'not NULL, not x' and NULL; then, returns the 'not NULL, not x' group.
 Sometimes this may be what we want - but sometimes we may want the missing values included as well!
 In that case, we'd need to change our query to:

     SELECT COUNT(*)
     FROM summer_2000
     WHERE sex != 'M' OR sex IS NULL;

-There is one more subtlety we need to be aware of.
-Suppose we run this query:

-    SELECT COUNT(*), weight
-    FROM summer_2000;